ronitebul1211/MySQL_Careers365/03_Basic_database_terminology.md

 -  customers_id, foreign key in sale table
 -  foreign key **can** be null
 -  MySql throw error when f.key contain value not exist as p.key in other table.

+## Unique key & Null values

+**Unique key** used to specify to not allow duplicate data in specific column, can contain null value.